shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-analytics-report.md

 description: In this article, learn about the Advertiser Analytics report that lets you view buy-side data for a specific advertiser.
 ---

-# Advertiser Analytics report in Microsoft Invest
+# Microsoft Invest - Advertiser Analytics report

 The Advertiser Analytics report lets you view buy-side data for a specific advertiser.
 The data available via this report is even more granular than what you can get from the [Member Analytics Report](network-analytics-report.md).